How to work with reports in Kelasto

 Kelasto primarily includes information about recipients of Kela benefits, total benefit expenditures, and averages rates of benefit.
 Additionally, it contains data on claims for benefit received as well as claims determinations and turnaround times.
 Besides the national level, data is also available at various regional levels, including municipalities.

 Reports are grouped in the table of contents according to topic and benefit.
-The following topics are included: Conscripts, Housing benefits, Pensioners, Rehabilitation, Families with children, Students, Sickness and incapacity, Social assistance (income support), Unemployment and Disability.
+The following topics are included: Conscripts, Housing benefits, Medicines, Pensioners, Rehabilitation, Families with children, Students, Sickness and incapacity, Social assistance (income support), Unemployment and Disability.

 You can select criteria from a list to create the type of report you want.